Sacusa/os161/design/asst-design.md

         int sys_write(int fd, userptr_t user_buf_ptr, size_t buflen, int *size);

     The above function is the kernel-level function that implements the write syscall.
 The buffer to write is copid into the kernel space using copyin.
 If the write is successful, 0 is returned and the number of bytes written are reflected in 'size'.
-Otherwise, an error code is returned and the 'size' may change.
+Otherwise, an error code is returned and 'size' is unchanged.

+1. __read__

+        int sys_read(int fd, userptr_t user_buf_ptr, size_t buflen, int *size);

 ### 7. Exception Handling